Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - Withdrawals must be completed according to college policy (see catalog) or risk a grade of F. You may not count on being dropped by me; if you plan on dropping the class, you’ll need to do so officially.

 - As a student here, you are required to abide by SRJC’s Student Code of Conduct.
-Failure to do so will result in suspension or dismissal from the class.
+Failure to abide by it will result in suspension and/or dismissal from the class.

 Letter grades equal the typical grade percentage (for example, a B = 85%, a B- = 80%, etc.).
 The grading breakdown below has to do with how much weight each assignment or category is given (for example, the Timed Writing/"In-class" Essay accounts for 20% of the total course grade).